rackerlabs/support-how-to/content/how-to/cloud-servers/manage-ssh-key-pairs-for-cloud-servers-with-python-novaclient/index.md

 Key pairs are stored for users and not for accounts.
 A user configured on an account cannot see or manipulate the keys of other users on the account, regardless of the role assigned to that user.

+Use the Feedback tab to make any comments or ask questions.
+You can also [start a conversation with us](https://www.rackspace.com/contact).